BV-BRC/BV-BRC-Docs/docroot/quick_references/services/ha_numbering_service.md

 ![HA Subtype Numbering Conversion Input Form](../images/ha_numbering/ha_numbering_input_form.png)

+## Input sequence
-**Input sequence:** Input sequences can be either a feature group, selected fasta sequence(s), or user-supplied sequence in fasta format.
+Input sequences can be either a feature group, selected fasta sequence(s), or user-supplied sequence in fasta format.
-* **Feature Groups:** Allows selection of previously identified groups of sequences saved in the workspace.
+**Feature Groups:** Allows selection of previously identified groups of sequences saved in the workspace.
-* **Select FASTA File:** Allows selection of custom sequence(s) saved in the workspace.
+**Select FASTA File:** Allows selection of custom sequence(s) saved in the workspace.
-* **Enter Sequence:** Allows pasting of a custom sequence in fasta format.
+**Enter Sequence:** Allows pasting of a custom sequence in fasta format.

+## Conversion Sequence Numbering Scheme
-**Conversion Sequence Numbering Scheme:** Selects the subtype(s) (one or more) to which numbering scheme conversion is desired.
+Selects the subtype(s) (one or more) to which numbering scheme conversion is desired.

+## Output Folder
-**Output Folder:** The workspace folder where results will be placed.
+The workspace folder where results will be placed.

+## Output Name
-**Output Name:** A user-specified label.
+A user-specified label.
 This name will appear in the workspace when the analysis job is complete.

-### Buttons
+## Buttons

 ![Buttons](../images/ha_numbering/buttons.png)